 10. Emerald Bay State Park

-In 1969, Emerald Bay was designated a National Natural Landmark for its brilliant panorama of mountain-building processes and glacier carved granite.
+was designated a National Natural Landmark for its brilliant panorama of mountain-building processes and glacier-carved granite.
 If you decide to camp here the summer temps reach a high of 75 during the day and a low of 40.
 Yeah, pretty perfect, right?

 11. Indian Grinding Rock

-Part state park, part American Indian history lesson, marbleized limestone with some 1,185 mortar holes—the largest collection of bedrock mortars in North America...and it's in NORTHERN CALIFORNIA!
+Part state park, part American Indian history lesson, marbleized limestone with some 1,185 mortar holes—the largest collection of bedrock mortars in North America...just one of the many reasons you should

 12. Ed Z'Berg Sugar Pine Point State Park